Chinese Table Manners:

 seating arrangement

-• The seat opposite the entrance is reserved for the co-host to have direct communication with staff and to make sure the ordering of food goes smoothly.
+The seat facing the entrance is the most important and is usually reserved for the host or the guest of honor.
+The seat opposite the entrance is reserved for the co-host to have direct communication with staff and to make sure the ordering of food goes smoothly.
+Other guests will be seated according to their status hierarchy outward from the seat of the highest level attendee.

 NOTE.